Woodhouse Colliery: History

 In June 2014, West Cumbria Mining announced its intention to invest £14.7 million in a venture to explore for premium quality coking coal underneath the sea off Whitehaven.
 The project had started before as a plan to find and gasify the coal for energy use, but when the quality of the coal was discovered, it precipitated a shift into mining the coal for steelmaking.
-It is intended to use the coal only for coking rather than for the electricity supply industry (ESI).
-The fall in the price of ESI coal in the world markets also precipitated the closure of mines using coal only for ESI.
-If approved, the mine would be England's first deep coal mine since the Asfordby pit was sunk in 1987.
+It was intended to use the coal only for coking rather than for the electricity supply industry (ESI).
+The fall in the price of ESI coal in the world markets also precipitated the closure of mines taking coal only for ESI.
+If approved, the mine would have been England's first deep coal mine since the Asfordby pit was sunk in 1987.

 The inferred resources suggest that the mine could produce over 3,000,000 tonne of coking coal per year from across a 200 km2 section underneath the Irish Sea.
-Backers of the scheme point out that Britain imports 6,000,000 tonne of coal per year (from which coke is synthesised at large steel plants), of which none is sourced in Europe, with most being from Australia and the USA.
+Backers of the scheme pointed out that Britain imports 6,000,000 tonne of coal per year (from which coke is synthesised at large steel plants), of which none is sourced in Europe, with most being from Australia and the USA.

 The Cumberland Coalfield was previously mined.
 Haig Colliery, the last deep coal mine in Cumbria, closed in 1986.
-The new mine would use former but extant tunnels from previous mining ventures for coal and anhydrite.
-The mine head would be located on the former Marchon chemical works site close to Haig Colliery and the suburb of Woodhouse just south of Whitehaven town centre in Cumbria.
-The proposal would be to mine the carboniferous coal seam up to a maximum depth of 550 m.
+The new mine would have used former but extant tunnels from previous mining ventures for coal and anhydrite.
+The mine head would have been located on the former Marchon chemical works site close to Haig Colliery and the suburb of Woodhouse just south of Whitehaven town centre in Cumbria.
+The proposal was to mine the carboniferous coal seam up to a maximum depth of 550 m.